 Some employers offer a special FSA so you can save money to pay for child or adult (dependent) care.
 But be careful.
 If you meant to save money in an FSA for healthcare expenses but accidentally put it in a dependent care FSA, you can’t make any transfers from one account to the other.

-If you don’t use the money in your FSA by year’s end, you lose it, the money going back to your employer.
-Your employer does, however, have the option to allow you to roll over $500 into your FSA for next year.
+If you don’t use the money in your FSA by year’s end, you lose it; the money goes back to your employer.
+Your employer does, however, have the option to allow you to roll over $550 into your FSA for next year.
 Some let you; some don’t.
-Your employer may also give you a grace period of up to 2 and a half months to use your remaining FSA funds after the year changes.
+Your employer may also give you a grace period of up to 2 and a half months (with a deadlline of March 15) to use your remaining FSA funds after the year changes.

 Make sure you know — before signing up — how your employer’s FSA plan works.
 At the end of the year, if you realize your FSA isn’t empty, check the list of qualified expenses for items you can stock up on.